What is It About?

 Securitization companies must be incorporated under the form of a public limited company (société anonyme), a partnership limited by shares (société en commandite par actions), a private limited liability company (société à responsabilité limitée) or a cooperative company organized as a public limited company (société cooperative organisée comme une société anonyme).
 Articles of incorporation of a securitization company may authorize its board of directors/ managers to set up one or several departments which would each relate to a distinct part of its assets and liabilities.
 Departments allow for a separation of management, liabilities, recourse and liquidation.
 The minimum capital of a securitization company is the standard minimum for commercial companies (EUR 12,500 or EUR 31,000).

-Tax Aspects of A Securitization Company
+Tax Treatment of a Securitization Company in Luxembourg

 A securitization company is subject to tax in Luxembourg under the standard corporate taxrate (i.e. the aggregate rate of 28.59% in Luxembourg City).
 In practice however taxable profit is likely to be close to zero due to the fact that most of securitization companies’ income is immediately repaid to investors.
 The law provides that any commitment (interest or dividends) to investors is considered to be a deductible expense.
 In Luxembourg dividends paid by a securitization company are qualified as interest for fiscal purposes.
 However a dividend payment will not be subject to withholding tax under the provisions of the EU Savings Directive.
 Due to the fact that the company is fully subject to tax, it should, in principle, be entitled to benefit from the double tax treaties’ network of Luxembourg.